Buying Lowe’s scratch and dent washers, dryers, refrigerators and stoves can save you a lot of money in the new year!

 Functionality Damage vs. Cosmetic Damage

-You may be wondering whether having a damaged product is really worth it, are the savings really enough?
+You may be wondering whether having a damaged product is really worth it.
+Are the savings really enough?
 The good news is that often the answer is a resounding yes!
-Lowes advertises up to 75% off their scratch and dent appliances, however discounts are usually in the 25-50% range, depending on the severity of the damage.
+Lowe’s scratch and dent appliances can be up to 75% off the regular retail price, however discounts are usually in the 25-50% range, depending on the severity of the damage.
 25% off a fridge for a slight scratch on the side can be a pretty good bargain, especially if that side is just going to be hidden against a wall anyway.

-Getting Better Prices When Shopping for Factory Seconds
+Getting Better Prices When Shopping for Scratch and Dent Appliances at Lowe’s

 1. Ask!
 You are never going to have a chance at an extra discount if you are too afraid to ask for it.